 In 1856, she sold her house in Northampton and moved to Battle Creek, Michigan.
 In Michigan she continued to give speeches and lectures; she also widened her scope of political issues – speaking increasingly on prison reform and against capital punishment.

 As well as speeches, Truth took part in direct action.
-In Washington she tried to force the desegregation of street cars by travelling in white only carriages.
-In the 1872 election, she sought to vote in the Presidential election, though was turned back at the polling booth.
+In Washington, she tried to force the desegregation of streetcars by travelling in white only carriages.
+In the 1872 election, she sought to vote in the Presidential election but was turned back at the polling booth.
 She also carried many petitions, urging people to sign for various causes, such as free land for former slaves.
 Speaking to people, she remarked wryly: